My Tumultuous Journey To Pregnancy At Age 40

 We decide to stop using the “pull-out method.”

-Cost: $16 for the ovulation strips; $18 for a pack of three pregnancy tests.
+Cost: $16 USD for the ovulation strips; $18 USD for a pack of three pregnancy tests.

 June 7, 2019